IFCjs/hello-world/README.md

 ## Quick setup

-First, download this project or clone the repository and install the dependencies with `git clone https://github.com/IFCjs/hello-world`.
+First, download this project or clone the repository with `git clone https://github.com/IFCjs/hello-world`.
 You can then install the dependencies using `npm install` and build all the examples with `npm run build`.
 You can also build specific folders like this: `npm run build -- web-ifc-three`.

 You can then execute the examples serving them locally with any library of your choosing (e.g. [this one](https://www.npmjs.com/package/reload)).